tsifrer/python-twitch-client/docs/index.rst

 .. note::
     ``python-twitch-client`` currently supports Twitch API v5.
-    Not all endpoints are currently implemented.

-    If you want one implemented please raise an issue_ or contribute and open a `pull request`_.
+    If you find a missing endpoint or a bug please raise an issue_ or contribute and open a `pull request`_.

 Installation
 ============